CLEMSON — Clemson coach Brad Brownell is seeking to replace the Tigers top scorers’ – again.

 Brownell said too much focus has been on what Jennings can’t do.
 This offseason, the coaching staff tried to get Jennings to excel at the things he does best, like put the ball on the floor near the hoop and go for the easy baskets.

 “I think Milton and Book have gone the full gamut of not starting to being reserves to starting,” Brownell said.
 “They’ve had some really good games at times.
 Maybe they haven’t been quite as consistent at times as we’d all like.
 But I feel good about where they are.
 They’ve had good summers and a good start to the fall.”

 Brownell’s not sure who else on the roster might contribute big minutes and big points.
 The rest of the roster is six sophomores and four freshmen.
 That could grow to five if freshman Jaron Blossomgame, recovering from a broken leg, looks healthy and capable during practice.
 He said last week he’s 60-to-70 percent back, but Brownell wants to wait before deciding on Blossomgame’s role.

 Guard Devin Coleman was a freshman who was playing the best at the end of last season and figured to lock up a spot in the backcourt this year.
 But he tore his Achilles’ tendon during the summer and is not expected back until next season.

 Brownell said his sophomore class must contribute right away.
 Forward Bernard Sullivan expects that to happen.

-“We’ve definitely had to step up,” Sullivan said this week.
+“We’ve definitely had to step up,” Sullivan said.
 “There are not too many teams that are in our situation.”

 Brownell thinks if Jennings and Booker can be consistent performers, they might lead the less experienced players to success.
 “I’m still trying to figure out what everybody does well and how to put them in the positions to make them successful,” the coach said.
 “We certainly better be playing better in January and February than we are in November and December.”